 An FMI should determine the amount and regularly test the sufficiency of its liquid resources through rigorous stress testing.
 An FMI should have clear procedures to report the results of its stress tests to appropriate decision makers at the FMI and to use these results to evaluate the adequacy of and adjust its liquidity risk-management framework.
 In conducting stress testing, an FMI should consider a wide range of relevant scenarios.
 Scenarios should include relevant peak historic price volatilities, shifts in other market factors such as price determinants and yield curves, multiple defaults over various time horizons, simultaneous pressures in funding and asset markets, and a spectrum of forward-looking stress scenarios in a variety of extreme but plausible market conditions.
 Scenarios should also take into account the design and operation of the FMI, include all entities that might pose material liquidity risks to the FMI (such as settlement banks, nostro agents, custodian banks, liquidity providers, and linked FMIs), and where appropriate, cover a multiday period.
-In all cases, an FMI should document its supporting rationale for, and should have appropriate governance arrangements relating to, the amount and form of total liquid resources it maintains.
+In all cases, an FMI should document its supporting rationale for, and should have appropriate governance arrangements relating to, the amount and form of total liquid resources it maintains

-ARCL conducts liquidity stress tests to test the sufficiency of liquid resources at its disposal, in extreme but plausible scenarios and to measure the adequacy of its resources to manage its liquidity risks.
-The liquidity stress test is done on a daily basis and is shared with Chief Risk Officer and Managing Director for their review.
-The results of such tests are placed before the Risk Management Committee (RMC) and the Governing Board of ARCL for their review.
+ARCL conducts liquidity stress tests to verify the sufficiency of liquid resources in extreme but plausible scenarios and to measure the adequacy of its resources to manage its liquidity risks.
+The test is carried on daily basis assuming settlement default by at least two clearing members/participants and their associates that would generate the largest aggregate liquidity obligation for the CC.
+The results of such liquidity tests are placed before the RMC and the Governing Board of ARCL for their review on quarterly basis.